 So are humans necessarily fools running behind things that can be bought, instead of looking for happiness within?
 May be not, because a home, a stitch of clothing, and some food is always required.
-I would say happiness is priceless, and the less you own the more happier you can be.
-That’s what my law of happiness would look like.
+Buddha would say happiness is priceless, and the less you own the more happier you can be, as represented below.

 However, happiness can be found in a bouquet of flowers, a plane journey for a vacation, or a cupcake.